legluondunet/MyLittleLutrisScripts/Shade - Wrath of Angels/README.md

 ### Description:
 Play "Shade: Wrath of Angels" on Linux!
 ### Technical notes:
-- Tested with success on US and Spanish CD 1.01 version
+- Tested with success on US, UK, Spain and German CD 1.01 version
 - You will need CD only one time during install
 ### Credits:
 - Lutris script maintained by legluondunet: https://github.com/legluondunet/MyLittleLutrisScripts